unjs/automd/README.md

 ### Using CLI

-Easiest way to use automd, is to use the CLI.
-You can install automd or run `npx automd` in your project.
+The easiest way to use automd is to use the CLI.
+You can install automd and add it to the `build` or `release` command in `package.json` or directly run `npx automd` in your project.

-By default, `README.md` file in current working directory will be checked.

-You can use `--dir` and `--file` arguments to customize default beavior to operate on any other markdown file.

 ```sh
 npx automd@latest
 ```

+By default, the `README.md` file in the current working directory will be used as the target.

+You can use `--dir` and `--file` arguments to customize the default behavior to operate on any other markdown file.

 ### Programmatic API